What Is TenX?

 The mission of the TenX team is to make “any blockchain asset spendable instantly.”
 To do this, they’ve built a wallet and card system on top of the COMIT network – a routing protocol that enables payments across blockchains.

-You’re not able to access your wallet’s private keys for now, but they’re in good hands.
-TenX stores them in a mixture of hot (online) and cold (offline) storage solutions that are on par with industry standards.
-Once the wallet is integrated with the COMIT network at the end of 2017, you’ll have full control of your private keys.
+You’re not able to access your wallet’s private keys for now.
+Instead, TenX stores them in a mixture of hot (online) and cold (offline) storage solutions that are on par with industry standards.
+Once the wallet is integrated with the COMIT network, you’ll have full control of your private keys.
 This integration was originally slated for the end of 2017.
 However, it has yet to occur.
 The TenX team now also states in a supplemental whitepaper that they are only contemplating giving users their private keys.

 You can make transactions by using either the TenX app or a physical TenX debit card.
 Unlike some other crypto cards, all of your coin assets remain as crypto up until the time you actually make a transaction.